resonatecoop/documentation/README.md

-# Website
+# Resonate Documentation

-This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+These docs are built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.

 ### Installation